-The mortgage loan process is done in a series which means steps cannot be skipped.
-A typical purchase contract is written for 30 calendar-days.
-This means there are only 20 business-days until closing.
+What is the Mortgage Loan Process Timeline?If you’re wondering, “how long is the mortgage loan process?”
+The answer is typically 20 business days.
+This process is done in a series, which means steps cannot be skipped.
+A typical purchase contract is written for 30 calendar days.
+This means there are only 20 business -days until closing during a mortgage loan process timeline.
 You’ll find there’s very little spare time along the way.
 Being quick in the beginning provides a cushion for slower third-party items.

 - Loan Packaging & Lender’s Disclosures (1-2 days)